aaronlevin/weird-events/README.md

-# A REST API for Weird Canada Featured Events in Canada
+# A REST API for Weird Events in Canada

+Your guide to the Canadian underground (wrapped in JSON and delivered to your intraweb).

 `curl http://api.weirdcanada.com/events/api/featured_events`